-Below are some examples of peer groups for Academic Federation members in any of the administrative titles listed above.
+Below are some examples of peer groups for Academic Federation members in any of the research titles listed above.
 These examples represent peer groups that would be acceptable under the guidelines above, but this list of examples is NOT exhaustive of acceptable arrangements.

-For a person affiliated with an academic department: (1) The peer group could include all the department's members in the same title.
-(2) The peer group could include all the department's members in any of the administrative titles.
-(3) The peer group could include some members in the Professorial series (e.g. those with disciplinary backgrounds similar to the candidate's), all the department's Academic Federation members in the same title, and some of the department's Academic Federation members in any of the other administrative titles.
-(4) The peer group could include one member in the Professorial series, all the department's Academic Federation members in the same title, and you could include one member in the professorial series, all the department's Academic Federation members in the same title, and possibly some Academic Federation members in any of the other administrative titles that are in the department and/or other units.
+For a person affiliated with an academic department: (1) The peer group could include all the department's members in the Professorial series and Academic Federation members in the same title.
+(2) The peer group could include all the department's members in the Professorial series and all Academic Federation members in any of the research titles.
+(3) The peer group could include some members in the Professorial series (e.g. those with disciplinary backgrounds similar to the candidate's), all the department's Academic Federation members in the same title, and some of the department's Academic Federation members in any of the other research titles.
+(4) The peer group could include one member in the Professorial series, all the department's Academic Federation members in any of the other research titles that are in the department and/or other units.

-For a person not affiliated with an academic department: (1) The peer group could include all the unit's members in the same title.
-(2) The peer group could include all the unit's members in any of the administrative titles.
-(3) The peer group could include some members in the Professorial series from any unit (e.g. people with disciplinary backgrounds similar to the candidate's), all the unit's Academic Federation members in the same title, and some of the unit's Academic Federation members in any of the other administrative titles.
+For a person not affiliated with an academic department: (1) The peer group could include all the unit's members in the Professorial series and Academic Federation members in the same title.
+(2) The peer group could include all the unit's members in the Professorial series and all Academic Federation members in any of the research titles.
+(3) The peer group could include some members in the Professorial series from any unit (e.g. people with disciplinary backgrounds similar to the candidate's), all the unit's Academic Federation members in the same title, and some of the unit's Academic Federation members in any of the other research titles.
 (4) The peer group could include one member in the Professorial series, all Academic Federation members in the same title within that unit, and possibly some Academic Federation members in the same title from other units.